iiasa/CWATM_grdc_calibration_stations/readme.md

 The second step, of generating a low-resolution collection of watershed shapefiles based on Intersection over Union ratio, was inspired by the ideas of Rezatofighi et al. (2019) and Munier and Decharme (2021).
 It is a better approach than selecting a station location on low-resolution river network systems based only on the upstream area and distance to the original location.
 Here, we provide the low-resolution watershed boundaries on 30’and 5’ and the source code to produce results for different resolutions and projection systems.

 The third step, of selecting suitable stations for calibration and validation, was also based on the Intersection over Union ratio.
 This selection of stations can now be used in a more effective way to calibrate grid-based hydrological models at different resolutions.

+## Dataset produced

+### Excel file: evaluation.xlsx

+10241 station with corrected lat/lon and high-Res shapefile based on MERIT (Yamazaki et al. 2019)

+953  stations for 30 arcmin calibration with corrected lat/lon and adjusted lat/lon for 30 arcmin

+3917 stations for 5 arcmin calibration with corrected lat/lon and adjusted lat/lon for 5 arcmin

+### Basin watershed boundaries shapefiles

+10241 shapefiles for stations with corrected lat/lon and high-Res shapefile based on MERIT (Yamazaki et al. 2019)

+2725 shapefiles for stations for 30 arcmin calibration with corrected lat/lon on 30 arcmin

+6416 shapefiles for stations for 5 arcmin calibration with corrected lat/lon on 5 arcmin

 ## Data used